The 413 Standard

 Verification

-Desk reviews, Google Earth, or fragmented third-party networks with no on-site presence.
+Desk reviews, satellite imagery, or fragmented third-party networks with no on-site presence.

 100% on-site verification.
 Every data point is field-captured by trained technicians at the location.